EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 For an EV battery to charge at the fastest possible speeds, it needs to reach a certain temperature range.
 (Typically 104° F – 120° F)

 When a Tesla car is navigating to a Supercharger, it begins to precondition the battery for fast charging by warming it up.
-However, there is no option to manually begin to preconditioning of the battery for non-Superchargers.
-So in order to get fast charging speeds from CCS EV chargers, the trick is to set the Tesla navigation to a nearby Supercharger, but instead drive to the CCS charger.
+However, there is no option to manually begin to precondition the battery for non-Superchargers.
+So to get fast charging speeds from CCS EV chargers, the trick is to set the Tesla navigation to a nearby Supercharger, but instead drive to the CCS charger.

 Precondition before arriving at a CCS charger